How to Cut Zinnias for a Vase or Bouquet

 When using zinnias as cut flowers, it’s vital to keep them properly hydrated.
 Use lukewarm water and change it every 1 to 2 days.
 Cutting the stem at a 45-degree angle increases the surface area, helping the stem absorb more water.

-For more tips on extending the life of your cut zinnia stems, check out this comprehensive guide.
+For more tips on extending the life of your cut zinnia stems, check out our fresh cut flower care guide.

 Keep the Vase Out of Sunlight